Coosa River Outfitters

 Scenic fishing adventures on Coosa River

-Crappie fish caught in GA
+A white crappie fish caught in GA

-A person fishing in a cave spring location
+A person fishing in GA

 Caught a big one by the river!